apahl/collect/README.md

 A few generic collection types, including sets.

-This is a module similar to several others, nothing specual to see here.
+This is a module similar to several others, nothing special to see here.

 See [documentation](https://godoc.org/github.com/apahl/collect).